 - A. Preparation for the Major.
 Every major requires a set of introductory and/or skills courses designed to prepare the student for upper division study in that field.
 Courses taken for this purpose may also be used to satisfy General Education requirements if approved for General Education. - B. Major.
 Completion of a departmental or an interdisciplinary major is required.
-Students must meet major requirements in effect at time of declaration of major, provided continuous enrollment has been maintained, except as otherwise provided in the California Code of Regulations, Chapter 5, Section 40401, Election of Regulations.
+Students must meet major requirements in effect at time of declaration of major, provided continuous enrollment has been maintained, except as otherwise provided in the California Code of Regula-Chapter 5.
+Section 40401, Election of Regulations.
+If a major is impacted, students must meet major requirements in effect at time of declaration of premajor, assuming continuous enrollment.
 A major is an area of specialized study which provides the student with extensive knowledge of the subject matter and its organizing concepts.
-It consists of 24 or more upper division units for the Bachelor of Arts, Bachelor of Music, and Bachelor of Vocational Education degrees; and of 36 or more units for the Bachelor of Science degree.
+It consists of 24 or more upper division units for the Bachelor of Arts, and Bachelor of Music; and of 36 or more units for the Bachelor of Science degree.
 At least half of the units must be completed at SDSU unless specifically waived by the department; however, in no case shall a student be allowed to complete fewer than 12 units in the major at SDSU.
 Units received through SDSU extension courses, with the exception of courses offered for resident credit during summer term and Open University, spring 1998 and thereafter, are not applicable to the residency requirement.
 Unless otherwise stated, a student may (with the approval of the department) apply no more than three units of coursework from a basic certificate program toward a major or minor.